• Skip to primary navigation

 What to serve with it

-Maple syrup being poured onto vegan French toast.
+Maple syrup being poured over slices of vegan French toast with strawberries.

 Since French toast leans to the dessert side of the brunch equation, I like to complement it with something savory & satiating.